Reppie-io/reppie-lab/search/ecommerce/README.md

 docker-compose up
 ```

 2. Once the services are up and running, open your web browser and navigate to `http://localhost:8501`.
-This should launch the product search demo application.
+This will launch the product search demo application.

-**By following these steps, you should be able to run the ecommerce search demo application.**
+**By following these steps, you should be able to run the e-commerce search demo application.**

 ### Limitations
 Please note that this is a demonstration intended for testing purposes only.
-If you require this use case with additional requirements or in a production environment, please contact us: contato@reppie.io.
+If you require this use case with additional requirements or in a production environment, please contact us at contato@reppie.io .